How to create double exposures on film

 Why try double exposure photography

 Everyone goes through periods of feeling uninspired, and shooting a roll of double exposures is a great way to get the creative juices flowing again.
 Personally, I shoot a lot of film and I often revisit familiar locations.
 There’s certainly no lack of pictures to be taken, but it can be hard to get excited about shooting somewhere you’ve been to countless times before.
-For me, shooting double exposures is a way to breathe new life into a place; it gets me excited to go out and shoot again.
+For me, shooting double exposures is a way to new into a place; it gets me excited to go out and shoot again.

 double exposures tutorial